 When traveling with your dog, planning ahead is important.
 You can’t guarantee that everywhere you go will welcome your dog.
 But, with some research and planning before you leave, you can make sure you have a dog-friendly place to stay, dog-friendly things to do, and even some restaurants where you’ll be able to keep your dog with you!
 If you’re headed to “The Pelican State”, use this Louisiana dog-friendly travel guide to start your research and plan a trip you and your dog can both enjoy:

-6 Dog-Friendly Attractions in Louisiana
+6 Dog-Friendly Activities in Louisiana

 When you’re on a trip with your dog, you want to do more than ride around in the car and hang out in a hotel room.
-That’s where dog-friendly attractions can come in handy.
+That’s where dog-friendly activities can come in handy.
 With some of these dog-friendly things to do on your trip itinerary, you and your dog can have a blast making memories in Louisiana: